TUITION FEES, PAYMENT AND REFUND POLICY AND PROCEDURE

-- Students will be notified of fee levels prior to enrolment, wherever possible.
+- Students will be notified of fee levels before enrolment, wherever possible.

-- Our tuition fees will include external body registration fees for some specific courses which are publicly funded but do not include meals, personal copies of textbooks, stationery and external trips.
+- Our tuition fees will include external body registration fees for some specific courses which are publicly funded but do not include meals obtained from the canteen, personal copies of textbooks, stationery and external trips.